marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

-We will now add hydrogen atoms to sulbalactam using the h_add function in PyMOL.
+We will now add hydrogen atoms to sulbactam using the h_add function in PyMOL.

 `h_add (1btl_0rn and resname 0RN)`

 ![](h_Add_0RN.png)

-Note that sulbalactam has a charge of -1*e* and you will need to check visually to make sure that they have been placed reasonably.
+Note that sulbactam has a charge of -1*e* and you will need to check visually to make sure that they have been placed reasonably.

 For ease of identification during simulations we will change the chain id for the ligand 0RN.

 `alter 0RN, chain="L"`

-We have everything need to create a model of the wild-type TEM-1 with sulbalactam.
+We have now done everything needed to create a model of the wild-type TEM-1 with sulbactam that can be used as input for *Enlighten*.

+## Part 2: Running the *Enligthen* protocols through the plugin
 Go to the Plugin drop-down menu and choose "enlighten".
 We are now ready to use Enlighten to perform some simulations.
 From the plugin menu choose enlighten: